 Please note that all successful applications will automatically be entered into the national Alfred Werner Master’s Student Scholarship competition (https://scs-foundation.ch/index.php/alfred-werner-fund/master-scholarships) run by the Swiss Chemical Society.
 If this is awarded the student is obliged to accept the Werner fellowship since it provides a larger contribution to the Master study (25 000 CHF).

-Selected candidates are expected to commence their studies in the fall semester.
+Selected candidates preferably commence their studies in the fall semester.
 For good reason, admission in the spring semester is possible.